Joe

 meteors poured from the mane of Leo in 2001.
 He's even managed

-to spend a couple of months in New Zealand, where he had the
+to spend a few months in New Zealand, where he had the views of

 Joe was elected a Fellow of the International Association of Astronomical Artists.

-Need more pictures of Joe for some odd reason?
+Need more pictures of Joe for some reason?
 Check these out.

 Prefer straight information without gobs of superfluous prose?
 Try Joe's resume.